The Degrees of Freedom Regions of MIMO Broadcast, Interference, and Cognitive Radio Channels with No CSIT: Introduction

 \section{Introduction}

-\PARstart Multiple-input multiple-output (MIMO) systems are of great interest because they can provide a significantly higher capacity as compared to their single-input single-output (SISO) counterparts by exploiting the spatial dimension.
-One way of measuring this benefit is via the spatial multiplexing gain or the degrees of freedom (dof), defined as the limit of the ratio of the capacity to the logarithm of the signal-to-noise ratio, i.e., the capacity pre-log factor.
-For example, the point-to-point MIMO channel with $M$ transmit and $N$ receive antennas has $\min(M,N)$ dof if there is perfect channel state information at the transmitter and at the receiver (CSIT and CSIR, respectively) whereas the SISO counterpart has only $1$ dof \cite{Telatar}.
-Interestingly, even with perfect CSIR but no (or imperfect) CSIT, there is no loss of dof so that the dof are still equal to $\min(M,N)$ \cite{Telatar}.
-However, this may or may not be the case with multi-user channels.
-For instance, whereas the dof region of the Gaussian MIMO multiple-access channel are unaffected by no (or partial) CSIT \cite{Telatar}, those of the Gaussian MIMO broadcast channel (BC) are \cite{Caire}, \cite{Jafar-Goldsmith}, \cite{Lapidoth}, \cite{Chiachi}.
-With this motivation, we aim to study the impact of no CSIT on the dof region of some multi-user MIMO channels, namely, the BC, the interference channel (IC) \cite{Carleial}, \cite{Jafar-Maralle}, \cite{Chiachi-Jafar}, and the cognitive radio channel (CRC) \cite{Devroye}, \cite{WeiWu}, \cite{Sridharan}.
+\IEEEPARstart{M}ultiple-input multiple-output (MIMO) systems are of great interest because they can provide a significantly higher capacity as compared to their single-input single-output (SISO) counterparts by exploiting the spatial dimension.
+One way of measuring this benefit at high signal-to-noise ratio (SNR) is via the spatial multiplexing gain or the degrees of freedom (DoF), which is defined as the limit of the ratio of the capacity to the logarithm of the SNR.
+For example, the point-to-point MIMO channel with $M$ transmit and $N$ receive antennas has $\min(M,N)$ DoF whereas its SISO counterpart has only $1$ DoF \cite{Telatar}.
+Interestingly, $\min(M,N)$ DoF are achievable over the MIMO channel even if there is perfect channel state information (CSI) just at the receiver (CSIR).
+In other words, the presence or absence of CSI at the transmitter (CSIT) does not affect the DoF of the MIMO channel.
+However, this may not necessarily be the case with multi-user networks.
+Consider, for instance, two of the simplest multi-user MIMO channels, namely, the multi-access channel and the broadcast channel (BC).
+While the DoF region of the former is again not affected by partial (or lack of) CSIT \cite{Telatar}, imperfect CSIT can severely impact the DoF region of the BC \cite{Shamai-W-S, Caire, Jafar-Goldsmith, Lapidoth, Chiachi}.
+With this motivation, we aim to comprehensively study the effect of lack of CSIT on the DoF regions of several wireless MIMO networks including the $K$-user BC, the 2-user interference \cite{Carleial, Jafar-Maralle, Chiachi-Jafar} and cognitive radio channels (CRC) \cite{Chiachi-Jafar, Devroye, WeiWu, Sridharan} with an arbitrary number of antennas at each of the four nodes, as well as certain classes of $K$-user interference, X and cognitive networks (cf. \cite{Cadambe,JaferShamai, Khandani_Xchannel_constant,Jafar_Cadambe_wireless_X_network}) and multi-hop interference networks (cf. \cite{Cao_Chen_two_hop_IC_2009,Jafar_2hop_IC_DoF}).